-The ball is considered as out if the whole of the ball is out of the playing area.
+The ball is considered as out if the entire ball is out of the playing area.
 If a ball is out, the referee will reposition the ball on a neutral spot.
-The captain of the team whose robots did not touch the ball last can choose between the two neutral spots on the half of the field where the ball went out.
+The captain of the team whose robots did not touch the ball last can choose between the two neutral spots on the side of the field where the ball went out of.
 If one of these neutral spots is occupied by a robot, the captain can also choose to reposition the ball to the center of the field.
-The decision of the captain must be made immediately by pointing on a neutral spot.
-If the captain does not decide immediately, the referee will choose a neutral spot instead.
+The decision of the captain must be made immediately by pointing to a neutral spot.
+If the captain does not decide immediately, the referee will choose a neutral spot.